Undergraduate Awards

 This award recognizes one graduating Senior for excellence in the completion of the Senior Paper.

-We encourage you to check out Jayden's magazine here.
+We encourage you to check out tuesday's project here.

 Past Recipients of the Albert M. Camarillo Senior Paper Prize